Columbia Engineering Class Day

 - Pre-filled, reusable water bottle

-- Wear comfortable footwear
+- Comfortable footwear

 - Fully charged phone (and maybe even an external battery)

-- What not to bring.
 We want to work together as a community to provide a safe, positive, and unobstructed experience for all our graduates and guests.
 The following items are not permitted:

-- Obstructive or Disruptive Items
+- Obstructive or disruptive items

 - Signs, placards, or banners of any kind